-The good news is, your pancake mix is likely okay to use.
+The good news is, your mix is most likely perfectly fine to use.

-Read on to learn everything you need to know about storage, shelf life, food safety, and going bad of pancake mixes.
+In this article, you will learn everything you need to know about storage, shelf life, and expiration of pancake mixes.

 How Long Does Pancake Mix Last?

 Your favorite pancake mix, be it Krusteaz, Hungry Jack, or any other, comes with a best-by date printed on the label.
 That date informs you how long the product should retain the best quality, and isn’t an “expiration” date by any means.